-Do you want to visit one of the prettiest towns in the Algarve?
+Do you want to visit one of the prettiest towns in the Algarve region of Portugal?
 Look no further than Tavira.
-This charming town sits close to the Spanish border, only a short 30 kms (or 18 miles) in the Algarve region.
+This charming town sits close to the Spanish border, only a short 30 km in the Algarve region.
 Tavira has virtually remained unchanged.
-It’s origins date back to the 8th century.
+Its origins date back to the 8th century.
 You will still find its traditional Portuguese characteristics and Moorish influences still evident.
 Just one of the reasons why this charming town is a hidden gem.
+(Updated: November 2022)

 Most of the Algarve is currently under massive rebuilding.
 Resorts, golf courses, shopping and restaurants are popping up everywhere.
 All to cater to the vast number of tourists who are flocking to this area.
 And, why not?
 Its year-round sunshine, soaring cliffs, unusual rock formations, turquoise water and golden beaches are what you will find on the west side of the Algarve region (west of the Faro airport).

 Read more | Explore the Best of the Algarve with my Guide

 In the eastern Algarve, you find 18,000 hectares of protected land, bird-filled lagoons and the islands of the Ria Formosa Natural Park and authentic fishing villages.
 The Ria Formosa lagoon is a system of barrier islands that connect the sea through 6 inlets.
 This is one of the most important areas for aquatic birds in Portugal, hosting on a regular basis more than 20,000 during the winter period.
 As well as being an important stop-over point in the migration routes between Europe and Africa.
 This part of the Algarve has fewer hotels and fewer tourists and it is where life definitely slows down.
 This is where you will find Tavira.

 Things to Do in Tavira